 All RTE approvals are completed by region traffic

-All requests for STRE approval are submitted by region traffic to the STRE for completion.
+All requests for STE approval are submitted by region traffic to the STE for completion.

 The signal designer is responsible for obtaining a copy of the operational approval and designing the signal according to the requirements as stated within.
-Contact either the region traffic section or the traffic-roadway section to obtain a copy of the operational approval.
-STRE operational approvals, both final signed approvals and current requests in the queue, can also be accessed from the traffic approvals website.
+Contact either the region traffic section or the traffic engineering section to obtain a copy of the operational approval.
+STE operational approvals, both final signed approvals and current requests in the queue, can also be accessed from the traffic approvals website.